avikaml/MyBot/readme.md

 Planned Features:
-1. Block certain words - a la delete the forbidden message and post a warning to that user
 2. LastFM integration - !lfartist - need to fix, !lfchart - if provided by the API, and need to fix up code to be more modular, !lftrack to get track info
 3. Spotify integration?
 4. Starboard integration